GSA/fedramp-gov/_posts/2021-09-20-ATO-Letter-Submission.md

 layout: blog-page
 ---

-FedRAMP would like to remind federal agencies that in order to maintain compliance with [OMB Circular A - 130](https://obamawhitehouse.archives.gov/sites/default/files/omb/assets/OMB/circulars/a130/a130revised.pdf), it is a requirement to authorize all Cloud Service Offerings (CSOs) that your agency uses.
-In addition, FedRAMP would like to emphasize the importance of sending their associated Authority to Operate (ATO) letters to the FedRAMP PMO.
-Maintaining compliance and ATO letter submission help support a critical component of FedRAMP’s security package reuse model.
+FedRAMP would like to remind federal agencies to authorize their Cloud Service Offerings and submit the associated Authority to Operate (ATO) letter to the FedRAMP PMO.
+Agency authorization of CSO's is required to maintain compliance with OMB Circular A-130 and submission of the corresponding ATO to FedRAMP helps support a critical component of FedRAMP’s security package reuse model.

 **Why is this Important?**